-Pricing starts at $105 per hour per person for a simple lesson and can increase to $195/hour or more depending on professional glass blower involvement in the artistic output.
+Pricing starts at $110 per hour per person for a simple lesson and can increase to $195/hour or more depending on professional glass blower involvement in the artistic output.
 There is a two-hour minimum for any lesson/experience.
 Included in our pricing is safety glasses, gloves and sleeves, studio tour, short demo, snacks, two experienced glassblowers and student created glass pieces.

 Learning to "block" a gather of molten glass

 Devin Bannister, glass blowing instructor, shows Meghana how to properly shape her gather of molten glass using a cherry wood block.
 This is one of several methods of shaping glass and has been used by glass blowers around the world for centuries.
 The technique requires practice to be used effectively.

 Devin is showing Meghana one technique for applying color to her bubble.
 The glass blower can simply sprinkle some colored "frit" on the glass blowing table (called a marver) and roll the hot glass over it.